Regina pocket watches

+Sizes

 The systems used for sizing pocket watches have changed over time.
 In North America, pocket watches are usually sized by the Lancashire gauge which is based on the Size 0s being 1 inch across and increasing sizes being measured in 1/30th of an inch.
 The measurement is according to the width of the plate under the face, not the exterior of the case.
 For any important purpose the size should be determined correctly.
-These references contain detailed information about sizes.

-For home collectors, a close estimate can be made by measuring the actual face.

-These are common Regina watch sizes and approximate face diameters in millimeters.